eg424/BCI/README.md

 # BCI
+The final LSTM code is in the `DeepLearning` branch.
+However, the current branch contains the following:

 ## Model Training and Testing
 - **positionEstimatorTraining.m**: Previous version of sdLSTM (not currently used).
 - **positionEstimatorTraining2.m**: LSTM version of the training model with high precision.